ersheff/node-workshop/6web-interface-example.md

 ## Create a webpage with interaction-based events
 - [ ] create an html file
 - [ ] include interactive elements (buttons, sliders, text, etc.)
-- [ ] include event messages to server based on interaction (the shown example uses jquery.
+- [ ] include event messages to server based on interaction

+### Create an html file
+The bare minimum for this demo is a button element with an assigned id.

+[image]

+Based on the button element's `id`, we can use their button interactions to trigger an event that sends (emits) a message to the server.

+You can have the code that connects the button interaction on the HTML or a referenced separate file.

+[image of jquery]

+This example uses jquery.

+An example for js:

 For examples with js: https://gist.github.com/aerrity/fd393e5511106420fba0c9602cc05d35)
-- [ ]

 ## Webpage hosted on server